Search Arena: Analyzing Search-Augmented LLMs: Search Arena Platform

 Over the course of a 7-week data collection period, the platform recorded an average of roughly 800-1,500 conversations per day.
 After filtering out examples with server errors, inconsistent configurations, or other quality issues, we retain approximately 24,000 conversations, about half of which include human preference votes. \autoref{fig:daily_traffic} shows daily traffic trends, with spikes aligned to major model updates or platform announcements, and dips on weekends.

 \paragraph{Data Release Policy.} Per our Terms of Service (\autoref{fig:term_of_usage}), all conversation data is released under a Creative Commons Attribution (CC-BY) license.
 To protect user privacy, we apply automated de-identification using Google’s Data Loss Prevention (DLP) API, which removes personal identifiers such as email addresses, credit card numbers, and API keys.
 Approximately 2\% of examples were flagged by this process.
+Users may also contact the platform provider to request their records be removed from the released dataset through \href{privacy@arena.ai}{privacy@arena.ai}.
+Details on the privacy policy of the platform are provided \href{https://help.arena.ai/articles/3765052346-privacy-policy}{here}.